haskell-org/summer-of-haskell/content/ideas/accelerate-automatic-differentiation.md

 The goal of this project is to implement automatic differentiation on the GPU (and by extension, other supported architectures) using `accelerate`.
-We propose to implement this as a new package, drawing inspiration from the design of the existing `ad`.
-The success of this project would allow Haskell to stake out territory in the ever expanding field of machine learning, as a language capable of providing both high-performance numerics, as well as the safety of a strong typesystem.
+We propose to implement this as a new package, drawing inspiration from the design of the existing `ad` package.
+The success of this project would allow Haskell to stake out territory in the ever expanding field of machine learning, as a language capable of providing both high-performance numerics, as well as the safety of a strong static type system.

 ### Implementation Strategies